Xan0GDI/musix/README.md

 1.  **Add Your Assets:**
     *   Replace `logo.png` with your own logo (preferably square).
     *   Replace `background.png` with your desired background image.
-    *   Add your social/music platform icons to the `icons/` folder.
-They should be SVG or PNG files and named in lowercase without spaces (e.g., `spotify.svg`, `applemusic.svg`).
-If an icon is not found, it will be hidden gracefully.

 2.  **Customize Your Content:**
     *   Open the `script.js` file.